-The lovely little fishing village of Villefranche is one of the most picturesque on the Riviera, and it’s just 15 minutes away from Nice by bus.
+The lovely pastel-hued fishing village of Villefranche-sur-mer is one of the most picturesque on the Riviera, and it’s just 15 minutes away from Nice by bus.

-You will know you’re close to your stop when your breath is taken away by the view of the gorgeous bay of Villefranche.
-Wait a few minutes until the bus gets into town, then push the red button to request the stop and get off at the garden.
-Look for the Tourist Office and follow that road down into the village.
+You will know you’re close to your stop when your breath is taken away by the view of the gorgeous bay of Villefranche-sur-mer.
+Wait a few minutes until the bus gets into town, then push the red button to request the stop and get off at the garden; the stop is called Octroi.
+Look for the Tourist Office and follow that road downhill into the village.

-The bus 100 stops running at around 8pm, so after that you have to take the train anyway (last one leaves at midnight).
+The Bus #100 stops running at around 8pm and Bus #15 at 8:30pm, so after that you have to take the train anyway (last one leaves around 11pm).

 - Back up to Main Bus Page: Everything you need to know about taking the Bus in Nice